-As our first post, we thought we would introduce ourselves through the Striptease hike, on which Dan proposed earlier this year (2017).
+As our first post, we thought we would introduce ourselves through the Striptease hike in Tsitsikamma, on which Dan proposed earlier this year (2017).
 As told by Jordan.

 It was the long weekend at the end of April and if there is any excuse to explore, we take it.
 We stayed in the Tsitsikamma area, not too far from our home in Port Elizabeth.
 We found a great deal on Booking.com to stay at Armagh Country Lodge and Spa.
 A central, easy-to-find and quaint place with a delightful restaurant on site This is somewhere to stay again.
 The staff were very friendly.
 During the one dinner service, we complimented the butternut and orange soup.
 This was something we were not expecting to enjoy as much as we did.
 Our waitron passed on our feedback to the chef and shortly after we received a printed copy of the recipe.
 This was unexpected but reinforced the family atmosphere of the place.
 There was also a spa that many guests were utilising.
 The restaurant and spa are open to the public and not restricted to the Armagh Lodge guests.

 We have become regular visitors to the area and surrounds.
-Our goal is to try something new each time and for this voyage, we decided on The Striptease Hike at the Tsitsikamma Lodge and Spa – clearly signposted, off the N2.
+The area is so beautiful so we thought a hike in Tsitsikamma would be the best way to explore.
+Our goal is to try something new each time we travel and for this voyage, we decided on The Striptease Hike at the Tsitsikamma Lodge and Spa – clearly signposted, off the N2.
 It is not a well-known hike but it is most definitely a gem of a find.

 About the hike